 Dick’s Sporting Goods’ overall e-commerce UX performance is mediocre.
-It is especially issues related to poor Customer Accounts, poor On-Site Search, and mediocre Product Page that detract from Dick’s Sporting Goods’ UX performance.
+It is especially issues related to poor Order Tracking & Returns, Customer Accounts, and Homepage & Category Navigation that detract from Dick’s Sporting Goods’ UX performance.

 Desktop Web